 An added refinement of the SQ allows the coder to see not only which entries were selected, but which ones were tested and then rejected.
-This may be useful for resolving priority clashes - at CLS level, the longer entry takes precedence over the shorter one - or for detecting cases where an entry has turned off some byte condition which a subsequent entry should have used.
+This may be useful for resolving priority clashes - at CLS level, the longer entry takes precedence over the shorter one - or for detecting cases where an entry has blocked a subsequent entry from being used.